 The program is designed to create institutional partnerships between Macalester and local community organizations.
 The focus of the program is to encourage students to serve as a bridge between the local organization and Macalester, enabling both to build on the varied resources of the other.
 Community organizations receive assistance from a college student approximately 8-10 hours per week.
 The college pays the student's entire wage.

 The program provides an opportunity to contribute to community change by dedicating a significant amount of time to a local project.
 Students in the program learn about community issues and develop new skills while providing a needed service.
 All of the students in the program are required to attend a monthly training workshop on nonprofit issues, models of social change, and skill building techniques.
-Workshops are held on the second Monday of each month from 5-7 p.m.
+Workshops are held one Monday evening each month.